By Ron Evans

 As is often the case, the uproar is mostly coming from a few, but loud, people who went so far as to put pressure on the City of Leavenworth and the Chamber of Commerce to shut down this event.
 Sadly, the complainers won and the Chamber opted to not invite Krampus Seattle back.
 The kerfuffle made regional and national news and was even used as a “war on Christmas” propaganda piece by religious publications and groups, including CatholicVote.org.

-And while the city leaders haven’t warmed up to the idea of having the group back, Krampus Kave is going rogue (lord bless ‘em) and on November 30, the streets of Christmastown will once again be prowled by the mischievous goat-men.
+And while the city leaders haven’t warmed up to the idea of having the group back, Krampus Kave is going rogue (lord bless ‘em) and on November 29 and 30, the streets of Christmastown will once again be prowled by the mischievous goat-men.

 “We always planned to bring them back.
 I get asked about Krampusnacht at least 5 times every week, year round.
 It’s just been about timing and organization.
 And now all our ducks are in a row and we can put on an event that’s really fun for everyone who wants to participate.
 I’ve learned so much from this experience and I’m sure I’ve got a lot more learning to do before it’s done.”
 Hernandez added.